 Now you can be an accessibility hero, and don’t leave that alt text blank when you really have something to say.
 You put those images on your website for a reason – make sure all your audience can enjoy them.

-If you want even more SEO and accessibility tips and tricks, why not come to a workshop?
+If you want even more SEO and accessibility tips and tricks, why not book in a workshop?